Mick Byrne (Irish footballer): Playing career

-He briefly re-signed for Rovers again in July 1988 but after 3 goals in 6 games he left for Huddersfield Town A.F.C. the following month for £20,000.
-After two seasons in which he scored 11 goals in 56 league games, he came back to Rovers for the club's first season in the RDS but left in January 1991 after 5 goals in 20 appearances for Sligo Rovers as the club had an abundance of strikers.
+He briefly re-signed for Rovers again in July 1988 but after 3 goals in 6 games he left for Huddersfield Town the following month for £20,000.
+After two seasons in which he scored 11 goals in 56 league games, he came back to Rovers for the club's first season in the RDS but left in January 1991 after 5 goals in 20 appearances as the club had an abundance of strikers.
 At Sligo, he scored 6 goals in 34 total appearances, 27 in the league.

 During his time at Rovers, he scored 46 league goals and 10 goals in the FAI Cup.
 He also played in 3 1988 Summer Olympics qualifiers, scoring twice.

-He had two more spells at Shels and also represented Dundalk F.C., Monaghan United, St. James's Gate F.C. (one game) and Athlone Town during his career.
+He had two more spells at Shels and also represented Dundalk, Monaghan United, St. James's Gate (one game) and Athlone Town during his career.
 With Monaghan he finished as the 1992–93 League of Ireland First Division top scorer and his 15 league goals helped them gain promotion.

 He was Rovers top goalscorer in 1984/85, 1986/87 and 1987/88 and made 5 appearances in Europe.